How Sync Works

 Basics

-While Sync and Catchup sounds similar - they are actually describing two completely different things.
+While sync and catchup sound similar, they describe two completely different things.

-Catchup - is used when you want (or have to) start caring about (a.k.a. tracking) additional shards in the future epochs.
-Currently it should be a no-op for 99% of nodes (see below).
+Catchup is used when you want (or have to) start caring about (a.k.a. tracking) additional shards in future epochs.

 Sync